sellmair/youtube/script.md

 All the boiler-plate, wire-up logic was extracted to a Library I call 'Evas' (Events and States).
 Let me show an example and encourage you to build something you can call 'your own'.

+After all that ranting, let's build an App, fetching and then displaying jokes from a free rest api.
+To demonstrate the issue from the beginning, we would like to launch our network request only if there is any UI consumer that actually desires a joke to be displayed.